mutkovicova/personal-wishlist-project3/README.md

 The wishlist items will each have certain input fields, ranging from basic integer fields like id to boolean fields which identify whether the item is considered luxury by the user.

-These data fields allow a user to have an overview of each wishlist item, and relate back to the categories when required.
+These data fields allow a user to have an overview of each wishlist item, and relate back to the category name when required.

 ## Design